AbuSayed-cmd/DiceJack/README.md

 random() function generates numbers between 0 to 0.99.
 If we multiply with 6 will get the maximum number 5.99.
 But we need 6.
 To make it round we have used type cast.
-But there is also a problem, now will get it 5, the fraction part will be removed by type cast. to so this problem, we increment random value by 1.
+But there is also a problem, now will get it 5, the fraction part will be removed by type cast.
+To solve this problem, we increment random value by 1.
 As a result we will get the value between 1 to 6.

 ### To compile the code